Nikronic/visaland-visa-form-utility/README.md

 This is done thanks to:

 1. [mlflow import export utility](https://github.com/mlflow/mlflow-export-import/blob/master/README_single.md): enables exporting registered models from one server and then importing them into another mlflow db and server.
+Install via `pip install mlflow-export-import`.
-2. [DB Browser for SQLite](https://sqlitebrowser.org/): enables modifying the mlflow db manually to remove all those absolute paths of local machine
+2. [DB Browser for SQLite](https://sqlitebrowser.org/): enables modifying the mlflow db manually to remove all those absolute paths of local machine.

 #### Steps